 What is a Fluid?

 A fluid is any substance that flows, including liquids, gasses, plasmas, and to some extent, even plastic solids like Silly Putty.
-More specifically, a fluid is any substance that continually deforms under applied shear stress over any period of time; it’s a substance that has viscosity and is not a true solid.

 It works like this: